Misterio77/website/_src/index.md

 ## Occupation

-I currently work full-time at [Magalu Cloud](https://magalu.cloud), an innovative 100% brazilian Public Cloud.
-My team is responsible for the Object Storage product, my role being a Site Reliability Engineer.
+I currently work full-time at [Magalu Cloud](https://magalu.cloud), an innovative 100% brazilian Public Cloud, as part of the team that handles underlying virtualization, packaging, and deployment orchestration.

 I'm also working towards a Computer Science M.Sc. degree at [University of São Paulo](https://usp.br)'s [Institute of Mathematics and Computer